Crossovers from nonlinear wave-packet acceleration to wave-mixing and self-trapping in the Hatano-Nelson model: Conclusions and future challenges

+In conclusion, we have shown that even weak nonlinearity qualitatively reshapes wave-packet dynamics in the Hatano--Nelson (HN) lattice.
+Our theoretical analysis, supported by numerical simulations, reveals that a finite-amplitude wave-packet evolves successively through three dynamical regimes: nonlinear-skin, wave-mixing, and self-trapping.
+These regimes can be understood, and their boundaries estimated, by comparing the nonlinear frequency shift $\nu(t)$ with two characteristic spectral scales: the average eigenfrequency spacing $d$ and the spectral width $\Delta$.
+Importantly, we find that nonreciprocal amplification causes $\nu(t)$ to grow exponentially in time.
+As long as $\nu(t)<d$, nonlinearity remains perturbative, and the wave-packet propagates coherently within the nonlinear-skin regime.
+When $d<\nu(t)<\Delta$, the wave-packet enters the wave-mixing regime, in which resonant interactions between eigenmodes lead to energy exchange and a loss of wave-packet coherence.
+Finally, when $\nu(t)>\Delta$, self-trapping occurs: a fraction of the wave-packet becomes localized, while the remainder spreads ballistically in the direction favored by the asymmetric couplings.

-Within the nonlinear-skin regime, our perturbative analysis and collective-coordinate approach show that nonlinearity couples amplification, dispersion, and nonreciprocity, thereby modifying both the magnitude and the time dependence of the wave-packet acceleration.
-In particular, focusing nonlinearities suppress the acceleration, whereas defocusing nonlinearities enhance it.
-These predictions are corroborated by direct numerical simulations of the lattice model.
-More generally, our results show that nonlinear effects typically set in before the non-Hermitian wave jump can occur, thereby preempting this seemingly purely linear phenomenon.
+Within the nonlinear-skin regime, our perturbative analysis shows that nonlinearity modifies both the magnitude and the time dependence of the wave-packet acceleration.
+Focusing nonlinearities suppress the acceleration and cause it to decrease with time, whereas defocusing nonlinearities enhance it and cause it to increase.
+These analytical predictions are corroborated by direct numerical simulations of the lattice model.
+We also showed that nonlinear interactions generally break up coherent wave-packet dynamics before the non-Hermitian wave jump can occur.

-Our results highlight the crucial role of nonlinearity in nonreciprocal media and should be relevant to a broad range of experimental platforms, including mechanical, optical, acoustic, atomic, and electronic systems, where nonlinear effects are naturally present and may be exploited for wave control.
-More broadly, this work opens several promising directions for future research.
-In particular, although we have established the presence of energy transfer between modes, a systematic study of the wave-mixing processes responsible for wave spreading in the nonlinear HN model remains to be carried out.
-Furthermore, extending the present approach to include dissipation~\cite{VGBVTCC2025,VGGSMC2024,JMAFS2025}, damping, external driving, higher spatial dimensions, and more complex nonlinear functionals also represents an exciting direction for future work.
+Our work highlights the crucial role of nonlinearity in nonreciprocal media and is relevant to a broad range of experimental platforms, including mechanical, optical, acoustic, atomic, and electrical systems, in which nonlinear effects naturally arise and may be exploited for wave control.
+More broadly, these results open several promising directions for future research.
+For instance, although we have established the occurrence of energy transfer between eigenmodes, a systematic characterization of the wave-mixing processes underlying nonreciprocal wave dynamics remains an open problem.
+Finally, extending the present framework to include dissipation~\cite{VGBVTCC2025,VGGSMC2024,JMAFS2025}, external driving, higher spatial dimensions, and more general forms of nonlinearity also represents an important direction for future work.